Lynbrook - Lyndhurst

 Table Chart PROFILE FAQ

-Education & training has limited presence at 6.0% compared to the regional 9.2%.
-Employment opportunities locally may be limited as indicated by Census data.
-Over the year to September 2025, employment increased by 3.8% while labour force grew by 5.0%, raising unemployment by 1.1 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.0%, labour force grow by 3.3%, and unemployment increase by 0.3 percentage points.
-State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year with an unemployment rate of 4.7%.
-National forecasts from May-25 project total employment growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest Lynbrook - Lyndhurst's employment could increase by 6.3% over five years and 13.5% over ten years.
+Conversely, education & training had lower representation at 6.0% compared to the regional average of 9.2%.
+Over a 12-month period ending in September 2025, employment increased by 3.8%, while labour force grew by 5.0%, leading to an unemployment rate rise of 1.1 percentage points.
+In Greater Melbourne, employment grew by 3.0%, labour force expanded by 3.3%, and unemployment rose by 0.3 percentage points during the same period.
+National employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Lynbrook - Lyndhurst's employment mix suggests local employment should increase by 6.3% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment